 Disease landscape

 Significant constraints in access to AML diagnosis and treatment have been identified in the Visegrád (V4) countries.
 The obtained scores place the indicator for AML at a medium level among all assessed diseases.
-Results vary significantly from state to state - the difference between the highest and the lowest score exceeds 31 points.
+Results vary moderately from state to state - the difference between the highest and the lowest score is 17 points.
 The main reason for the unsatisfactory performance of the V4 group in AML is limited access to novel drugs in all the V4 countries due to the lack of reimbursement or strict reimbursement criteria.
-Despite these limitations of systemic reimbursement for all included drugs for AML patients, the proportion of patients treated with a subset of selected drugs in the Czech Republic and Slovakia is very high.
+Despite these limitations of systemic reimbursement for all included drugs for AML patients, the proportion of patients treated with a subset of selected drugs is high.
 The area that pulls the total score up in all countries is the relatively good access to AML diagnosis in the region and relatively decent time to availability (compared to other diseases).

 Cross-Country